actualbudget/actual/docs/getting-started/starting-fresh.md

 It's important to note that this method  only works correctly if you use a debit or credit card for all your purchases.
 As a result, your actual *start date* for your budget is in the past.
-We will reiterate our warning on [how to set up accounts](#how-to-setup-accounts): going to far back, might make your budget completely out of wack.
-It's crucial to avoid this, as you can easily spend more time trying to find out what's wrong with your budget and spent numbers as "nothing adds up" anymore.
+We will reiterate our warning on [how to set up accounts](#how-to-setup-accounts): going too far back might make your budget completely out of wack.
+It's crucial to avoid this, as you can easily spend more time trying to find out what's wrong with your budget and spent numbers because "nothing adds up" anymore.

 :::info